5 Scenic La Jolla Hikes That Aren’t Torrey Pines

 5. Biodiversity Trail

 The Scripps Reserve, a part of UCSD’s Natural Reserve System, consists of almost 1000 acres spread between an underwater marine reserve, a coastline area, and an upland cliff area known as “The Knoll” – which is where the Biodiversity Trail lies.
-Tucked away amid some of the most expensive houses in La Jolla (about .1 mile down La Jolla Farms Road, if you’re coming from La Jolla Shores Dr.) there’s a small opening in a tall wrought-iron gate with a sign.
+Tucked away amid some of the most expensive houses in La Jolla (about .1 miles down La Jolla Farms Road, if you’re coming from La Jolla Shores Dr.) there’s a small opening in a tall wrought-iron gate with a sign.